gracejiang/SimpleTodo/README.md

 **Challenges**

-It was difficult passing data through intents; I'm still trying to fully understand passing in Keys + Values from one intent to another
+It was difficult passing data through intents.
+I'm still learning about how the key/value pairs work between two different intents.

 **Misc**

-It was reallly cool seeing my code actually working on the Android simulator!
+It was reallly cool seeing my code actually running on the Android simulator!

 **Concepts Learned/Used**
 * MVC Lifecycle